SiaZin/Telegram_Bot/README.md

 So I choosed to relocate to cloud - AWS Lightsail.

 Setting a webhook on a new server was quite challenging, as it requires a lot of details to consider.
 But I did it anyway :smile:
-### 6. Refactor to Webhook
+### 6. Refactor to Webhook and Cloud
-Here is an official [guide](https://core.telegram.org/bots/webhooks) for the start.
+Official [webhook guide](https://core.telegram.org/bots/webhooks) helped for the start.

+Tech stack:
++ Ngrok for testing
-FastAPI + Uvicorn to set up webhook communication with Telegram servers.
++ FastAPI + Uvicorn for webserver setup
-Caddy webserver (reverse proxy) for securing HTTPS connections with Let's Encrypt certificates.
++ Caddy for TLS certificates and reverse proxy

+Researched and tested webhook setup using Ngrok locally to understand webhook mechanics.

-AWS Lightsail server for reliable 24/7 deployment.
+Created an Ubuntu instance on AWS Lightsail for reliable 24/7 deployment.
+Configured a static IPv4 address (IPv6 is not supported for Telegram webhooks).

+Installed Python packages in a virtual environment to maintain clean dependency management.

+Registered a domain name via Cloudflare and used it as DNS provider.

+Installed and configured Caddy to automatically manage SSL certificates through Let's Encrypt and work as reverse proxy.

+Integrated FastAPI server on Lightsail to receive webhook updates.

+Debugged webhook communication between Telegram, Cloudflare (DNS), and AWS Lightsail server.
+Enabled 'Full' encryption mode in CloudFlare (not 'Flexible').

+Finally, ensured stable HTTPS connection end-to-end.

+### 7. Implemented User Interaction

 ## 📌 **Code Versions**